Pope Productions

 Pope Productions is a St. John's, Newfoundland and Labrador based company specializing in feature film, documentary and television formats.
 Founded in 1998 by Paul Pope, it has grown to be a prominent independent production company in Newfoundland and Labrador.

 Founder Paul Pope died in April 2022.
 He was posthumously named by the Academy of Canadian Cinema and Television as a recipient of its Board of Directors Tribute Award at the 11th Canadian Screen Awards in 2023.

+Pope Productions is now led by Lisa Porter, Paul Pope's wife and business partner.